Tanish2212/Team-Blog/README.md

 #### Integration with Pathway

-We extended the BaseRAGQuestionAnswerer class and integrated the interleaved retrieval and reasoning to develop the <span style="color:blue">**InterleavedRAGQuestionAnswerer** </span> class.
-This class can make use of any <span style="color:blue">sPathway VectorStore client </span> to perform retrieval.
-We also took the liberty of extending the current LLM services to include GroqChat Models by developing the <span style="color:blue">GroqLLM </span> Class.
+We extended the BaseRAGQuestionAnswerer class and integrated the interleaved retrieval and reasoning to develop the **InterleavedRAGQuestionAnswerer** class.
+This class can make use of any Pathway VectorStore client to perform retrieval.
+We also took the liberty of extending the current LLM services to include GroqChat Models by developing the GroqLLM Class.

 ### Benchmarking and Results